williamQyq/pyreflect/README.md

 A Python package for **Chi parameters prediction** from **SLD profile data** and **SLD prediction from NR curves** using machine learning.

 ## **Overview**
-NR-SCFT-ML is a PyPI package designed to preprocess Neutron Reflectivity (NR) data, train an Autoencoder + MLP model, and predict Chi parameters.
-The tool simplifies data preparation, training, and inference with just two commands.
-A quick CLI is provided for fast neutron reflectivity analysis.
+**NR-SCFT-ML** is a PyPI package for efficient processing and analysis of Neutron Reflectivity (NR) data.
+It provides a streamlined pipeline for:

+- Preprocessing NR datasets
+- Predicting SLD Profile by training a CNN
+- Predicting **Chi** parameters by training a combined Autoencoder and MLP model.

 ## **Quick Start Guide**

 ### 🧑🏻‍💻Example Notebooks ###